pnwairfire/known-locations/AirNow/README.md

 [Fire & Smoke Map](https://fire.airnow.gov).

 The `airnow_PM2.5_sites.csv` _"known locations"_ file is queried and updated
-during data processing and contains the most complete version of spatial data associated with AirNow monitoring sites.
+during data processing and contains the most complete version of the spatial metadata associated with AirNow monitoring sites.

 ## Instructions